-(a) Training and Indoctrination of Africans
+(a) Training and Indoctrination of Africans.

 24. Alongside the expansion of research and training of bloc personnel for work in Africa goes the preparation of Africans as instruments for the spread of Soviet influence in their territories.

-African students are attracted in considerable numbers to the Soviet Union and Satellite countries by scholarships.
-These are financially attractive and they flatter the traditional African respect for learning.
-Africans also attend agitation training centres in Prague and Bucharest.
-At the Prague "African College" several hundred Africans from all regions are reported to be trained by Russian and Czech instructors in Marxist technology and economics, in courses lasting two years.
-At the "Institute of Economics" several hundred are said to be trained annually in methods of preparing revolution, including guerilla warfare and sabotage.
-After three-year courses some graduates are sent to the U.S.S.R. for further training.
+African students are attracted to the Soviet Union and satellite countries by scholarships, some of which are under international sponsorship and which are financially attractive and flatter the traditional African respect for learning.
+At the Prague "African College" Africans from all regions are reported to be trained by Russian and Czech instructors in Marxist technology and economics, in courses lasting two years.
+At the "Institute of Economics", also in Prague, they are said to be trained in methods of preparing revolution, including guerilla warfare and sabotage.
+After these courses some graduates are sent to the USSR for further training.